 Syda Productions / Shutterstock.com

 Today’s cars are basically computers on wheels, which is why you don’t want to trust backyard mechanics or hobbyists with your ride.
-Even when you engage a professional auto technician, check the person’s certification and memberships.
-Here are two signs of a qualified technician:
+Even when you engage a professional auto technician, check the person’s certifications and memberships.

 4. Don’t shop by price alone